zigzap/zap/introducing.md

 time of writing, most of them seem to a) depend on zig's async facilities which are unsupported until ca. April 2023 when async will return to the self-hosted compiler, and b) have not matured to a point where **I** feel safe using them in production.
-These are all my opionions and they could be totally wrong.
+These are just my opionions and they could be totally wrong though.

 However, when I conduct my next online research experiment with thousands of concurrent clients, I cannot afford to run into potential maturity-problems of